 Victoria Williamson War of the Wind

 Fourteen-year-old Max's life is changed when he loses his hearing in a boating accident.
 Now, he's in a different class with different lessons, and the kids he used to bully are his classmates.
-When they're remote Scottish island is threatened by a scientist with sinister plans, he and his new companions have to work together.
+When their remote Scottish island is threatened by a scientist with sinister plans, he and his new companions have to work together.
 This book examines bullying from the perspective of someone who used to bully the community he is now a part of, and considers the different forms of forgiveness and friendship.

 Dr. Olivia Hewitt Gemma Correll Juno Dawson Mind Your Head